fastly/next-compute-js/README.md

 npm run dev
 ```

-When you're ready to deploy your site to Compute@Edge, build your site with the standard build tool:
+When you're ready to deploy your site to Compute, build your site with the standard build tool:

 ```shell
 npm run build